Karim-Hersi/Rubik-Cube-Solver/README.md

 https://ruwix.com/the-rubiks-cube/notation/

 For this application, I wanted to provide a more general solution.
 I wanted to be able to run my code on different dimensions (2 by 2, 3 by 3, 4 by 4, 5 by 5) for experimental purposes.
 The notation described above is only effective for a 3 by 3 cube.
 For larger sizes you would not be able to rotate any of the middle layers.
-This would result in some states being unsolvable and most states not being optimal with the notation above.
+This would result in some states being unsolvable and most solutions not being optimal with the notation above.

-I decided to create my own notation where I would uniquely decribe each move by the axis the layer rotated about, which layer was rotated, and the direction of that rotation.
+I decided to create my own notation where I would uniquely decribe each move by the axis that is rotated about, which layer was rotated, and the direction of that rotation.

 ![image](https://user-images.githubusercontent.com/14824605/34451025-b6989b5c-ece7-11e7-844b-2c61fccaced6.png)